-Background: Liljevalchs gallery is Sweden’s first independent and public art gallery of contemporary art and opened in 1916.
-One of the first exhibitions was the renowned handicraft exhibition in 1917, which gave birth to some of Sweden’s most prominent designers such as Carl Malmsten and Gunnar Asplund.
-In 2012 Liljevalchs chose to exhibit “Swedish Handicraft 100 Years” which celebrated the Swedish handicraft 100 years back until today.
+Liljevalchs Gallery is Sweden’s first independent public art gallery of contemporary art, which opened in 1916.
+One of its first exhibitions was the renowned handicraft exhibition of 1917, which featured some of Sweden’s most prominent designers including Carl Malmsten and Gunnar Asplund.
+In 2012, Liljevalchs chose to exhibit the art of Swedish handicraft over the past 100 years.